 Charger Pride Activities

 2020 has challenged our school and community in many ways, but one of the most profound areas that we have seen affected is the ability for people to connect.
 Our students, staff, and entire District are highly committed to the connections our students experience through Co-Curricular activities, including sports, clubs, and performances and have dedicated themselves to continuing our long traditions of students being active at Stagg High School.
-Whenever possible, sponsors have created opportunities for students to explore their talents and interests through virtual activities.
+Whenever possible, sponsors have created opportunities for students to explore their talents and interests through virtual experiences.
 They are getting feedback from our students regularly to facilitate the best ways for students to connect with them and each other.
-When meeting virtually is not feasible for the activity, sponsors are working closely with building administrators to have safe and productive practices, rehearsals, and meetings and communicate details frequently to the students in the activity.
 We are so excited to continue to grow our activities and offer our Chargers every chance possible to get, and stay, involved at Stagg!

 To meet District 230 Graduation requirements, students must do at least twenty-five hours of community service throughout their four years here, but many of our students earn far more than that.
 Students have received an invitation to join the Service Learning Canvas page through their D230 email accounts.
 Students should take advantage of the hours offered as soon as possible to complete hours and show their Charger Pride!

 In addition to students doing Service Learning independently, many of our Co-Curricular Activities take advantage of serving our community in a variety of ways!
 In early fall, the Childcare Club sponsored a School Supply Drive to ensure that local elementary school students had all of the supplies they need at home for virtual learning.
 In October, our Sports Medicine Club hosted a Virtual 5K Run/Walk to raise money for causes related to Breast Cancer.